furagu/easy-gd/README.md

 <a name="ptr" />
 ### gd.Image.ptr([options])
-Get a _Buffer_ with binary image data in given format.
+Get a buffer with binary image data in given format.
 Throws on error.
-Options are not necessary for the images created with [gd.createFrom](#createFrom) or [gd.createFromPtr](#createFromPtr), otherwise at least _format_ option is required.
+Options are not necessary for the images created with [gd.createFrom](#createFrom) or [gd.createFromPtr](#createFromPtr), otherwise at least _format_ is required.

 __Arguments__